casstanje/casstanje-shell/README.md

 ```
 to reference your file.

-Or just, y'know, create the array in the isntall file itself.
+Or just, y'know, create the array in the install file itself.
 Whatever you prefer

 After that, just run setup.sh.

+## TODO
+- Better menu for quickshell systemtray.
+Right now, it just uses the QsMenu

+### maybes
+- Let the user choose which widgets to use in the bar
+- Let the user choose between catppuccin flavours, with green as the default